 Helen Fredrica Price was the fourth child and the second daughter of

-Joseph “Joe” Price and his wife, Helen Elizabeth “Lizzie” Leslie.
-She was born in Toronto on January 5, 1898 and died in Oakville, Ontario on April 1, 1967.
+Joseph Price (“Joe”) and his wife, Helen Elizabeth Leslie (“Lizzie”).
+She was born in Toronto on January 5, 1898

-Helen Elizabeth Warner Joseph Price Warner Harley Cecil Warner
+Helen Elizabeth Warner (“Betty”) Joseph Price Warner (“Joe”) Harley Cecil Warner

 Helen and Harley (Senior) were my paternal grandparents.
 Joseph Warner was my father.